 When using this model, Yandex.Metrica detects the source for each session at the current time, without using the session history.
 In the example, the user had three sessions, each with its own source:

 This model can be used for technical analysis of a site.
-For example, you can use to detect pages that don't have the counter code.
+For example, you can use internal referral analysis to detect pages that don't have the code snippet.

 This model is used for a site with deferred conversion — when the user takes a long time to make a decision about a purchase (or other goal) and may go back to the site from different traffic sources several times before taking action.
 You can also use this model if you need to know which of the sources attracts the most new users to the site.